mindis/snowplow.github.com/_posts/2012-09-24-what-does-snowplow-let-you-do.md

 Machine learning tools, and [Mahout][mahout] in particular, have created some new and exciting opportunities to:

-1. Develop product and content recommendation engines, based on user web behaviour.
+1. Develop product and content recommendation engines, based on user web behavior.
 (E.g. users who viewed these content items, also viewed...)
-2. Segment your audience by online behaviour
+2. Segment your audience by online behavior

 Snowplow makes it easy to extract the core input data you would need to feed a machine learning algorithm in a single query.
 (E.g. a matrix mapping users to products by page views / add to baskets / purchases etc.) We will be exploring ways to integrate Snowplow with [Mahout][mahout] in a future blog post.